 If you like buses, trams, motor bikes, old trucks and fire engines (or lawnmowers, for that matter) this is the museum for you.
+I’ve always enjoyed travelling by bus, so why wouldn’t I want to go to a museum full of them, eh?
 It’s packed full of vintage vehicles and, while it looks unassuming from the outside, it’s like a tardis inside.
 There are plenty of additional display that lead off from the main bus station hanger, and you can even see inside the workshops where restoration projects are ongoing.
 But it’s not just an interesting history exhibit – there are plenty of interactive displays too.
 With opportunities to hop aboard retro buses and trams, it’s simply fascinating for the little ones.
 Plus, they can even have a go on the fire engine!
 Here are some snaps from my visit to the transport museum and my tips for making a visit.
 Parking – While I didn’t spot a dedicated car park, there’s plenty of parking space available beside the industrial road which runs alongside the museum hangar.
 And there’s no charge to park.

 Food and drink – The Sunbeam Tea Rooms offers food and drink at reasonable prices, or you could take a picnic to enjoy on the grassed area outside the front of the museum.
 We popped in and out of the museum all day long, so readmission is possible.

 Admission – Day-to-day the entry fees for adults is £5.50 and £5 for concessions.
 Children under the age of 5 are free, and 5-16 year olds cost £3.50.
 Money can be saved by buying a family ticket for £16 which covers two adults and up to three children.
 On special event days (such as the fire engine day, classic vehicles rally or Christmas events) the price increases to £7 for adults and £4.50 for children.